Electrical safety awareness

 Zone B: Authorised Persons may work in Zone B. Authorised Persons are defined as:

 It is the responsibility of the employer to determine if a worker has the appropriate workplace competence, experience and qualifications to act as an Authorised Person in any zone.
-This includes holding UETTDREL14A/UETTDREL16A at a minimum.
+This includes holding UETDREL006 / UETDREL005 at a minimum.

 The clearances in Figure 2 is for Authorised persons only.
 Authorised persons are allowed to within 1 metre of positively identified low voltage conductors and telecommunications cables.

-To be trained as an Authorised Person, you need to complete either UETTDREL16A Working safely near live electrical apparatus or UETTDREL14A Working safely near live electrical apparatus as a non-electrical worker.
-If you require this training to become an Authorised Person please contact the Training Centre on 03 6271 6111 or email email@example.com
+To be trained as an Authorised Person, you need to complete either UETDREL005 Working safely near live electrical apparatus or UETDREL006 Work safely in the vicinity of live electrical apparatus as a non-electrical worker (PDF).
+You can enrol for this course via our online Training Portal.

 Tiger tails are yellow and black coloured tubes that are clipped together over power lines.
 They provide a visual aid of live overhead power lines to help prevent electrical accidents.
 Only TasNetworks or our Authorised Service Providers can install Tiger Tails to powerlines.